f5devcentral/f5-automation-labs/docs/class1/module1/lab5.rst

 As we move through the rest of this module you will see the complexity involved in building Imperative Workflows.
-While these types of workflows are incredibly powerful, they are also time consuming to build from scratch.
+While these types of workflows are incredibly powerful, they are also time-consuming to build from scratch.
 As we move into Module 2 you will see the importance of leveraging **Abstraction** and **Declarative Interfaces** to minimize the amount of time spent building Imperative Workflows.